nexiality/documentation/expressions/CSVexpression.md

 <a href="https://tools.ietf.org/html/rfc4180" class="external-link" target="_nexial_link">RFC 4180</a>,
 which is a proposal and a formalization of CSV as a specification, but not yet accepted as specification.
 As such, there are many, and some subtle, variations out there and many are staunchly supported by technology communities and companies alike.
-The most popular varieties of CVS would be:
+The most popular varieties of CSV would be:

 - **Excel CSV** - the CSV format produced by Microsoft Excel when using its Export functionality.
 In essence, such CSV file format: